masora1030/CVPR2022-Pretrained-ViT-PyTorch/README.md

 ## Summary

-The repository contains a Fractal Category Search, ExFractalDB (Extended Fractal DataBase) and RCDB (Radial Contour DataBase) Construction, Pre-training, and Fine-tuning in Python/PyTorch.
+The repository contains ExFractalDB (Extended Fractal DataBase) and RCDB (Radial Contour DataBase) Construction, Pre-training, and Fine-tuning in Python/PyTorch.

 <!-- TODO update -->
 <!-- The repository is based on the paper: